breakdowns/slam-mirrorbot/README.md

 - **UPSTREAM_REPO**: Link for Bot Upstream Repo, if you want default update, fill ```https://github.com/breakdowns/slam-mirrorbot```.
 - **UPSTREAM_BRANCH**: Branch name for Bot Upstream Repo (Recommended using master branch)
 ### Optional Field
+- **ACCOUNTS_ZIP_URL**: (Optional) Only if you want to load your service accs externally from an index link.
+Archive your service accs json files to a zip file directly (don't archive the accounts folder.
+Select all the jsons inside and zip them only instead.
+Name the zip file with whatever you want, it doesn't matter).
+Fill this with the direct link of that file.
+- **TOKEN_PICKLE_URL**: (Optional) Only if you want to load your token.pickle externally from an index link.
+Fill this with the direct link of that file.
 - **AUTHORIZED_CHATS**: Fill user_id and chat_id of you want to authorize.
 - **IS_TEAM_DRIVE**: Set to `True` if `GDRIVE_FOLDER_ID` is from a Team Drive else `False` or Leave it empty.
 - **USE_SERVICE_ACCOUNTS**: (Leave empty if unsure) Whether to use Service Accounts or not.
 For this to work see [Using service accounts](https://github.com/breakdowns/slam-mirrorbot#generate-service-accounts-what-is-service-account) section below.